-6.14.1 Confidentiality: The Provider shall maintain the confidentiality of all criminal records check information, including information regarding disqualifying offenses.
-The Provider shall not make a report available to any person other than:
+- 14.2 Confidentiality: The Provider shall maintain the confidentiality of all criminal records check information, including information regarding disqualifying offenses.
+The Provider shall not make a report available to any person other than: - a Appropriate staff within the Provider's agency; - b The volunteer, applicant, or employee who is the subject of the criminal records check; - c The staff of the Council on Aging and/or their designee.

-- a Appropriate staff within the Provider's agency; - b The volunteer, applicant, or employee who is the subject of the criminal records check; - c The staff of the Council on Aging and/or their designee. - 6.14.2 Records retention: Personnel files: - a What to retain: for each volunteer and employee the Provider shall retain the following records: - (i) A copy of the result of each free database review required under paragraph 6.1 of this condition. - (ii) The original copy of any criminal records report or the original copy of any reverified criminal records report. - (iii) An official copy of a certificate of qualification for employment, if a court issued a certificate of qualification to the employee. - (iv) An official copy of a certificate of achievement and employability, if the department of rehabilitation and corrections issued a certificate of achievement and employability to the employee. - (v) An official copy of a pardon, if a governor pardoned the employee. - (vi) The date the Provider made a decision to utilize the volunteer or hired the employee. - b Sealed files: To comply with paragraph 6.14.1 of this condition, the Provider shall retain the records required under paragraph 6.14.2a of this condition by sealing them within the personnel files or by retaining them in separate files from the personnel files. - c Retain how long?
-The Provider shall retain the records and data identified in 6.14.2a during the entire term of their Agreement with COA and for at least six (6) years after termination of the employee or volunteer. - 6.14.3 Roster: The Provider shall maintain a roster of applicants, employees, and volunteers that includes, but is not limited to: - a The name of each applicant, employee, or volunteer. - b The date the applicant, employee or volunteer started to work for the provider. - The date the criminal records check request was submitted to BCII. - d The date the criminal records check was received. - e A determination of whether the results of the check revealed that the applicant, employee or volunteer committed a disqualifying offense(s). - 6.14.4 Records: The Provider, upon request, must make available to COA staff and or designee any records relating to free database reviews and BCII criminal records checks, including but not limited to personnel files and the roster.
+14.3 Records retention: Personnel files:

+- a What to retain: for each volunteer and employee the Provider shall retain the following records: - (i) A copy of the result of each free database review required under paragraph 1.01 of this condition. - (ii) The original copy of any criminal records report or the original copy of any reverified criminal records report. - (iii) official copy of a certificate of qualification for employment, if a court issued a certificate of qualification to the employee. - (iv) official copy of a certificate of achievement and employability, if the department of rehabilitation and corrections issued a certificate of achievement and employability to the employee. - (v)) An official copy of a pardon, if a governor pardoned the employee. - (vi) The date the Provider made a decision to utilize the volunteer or hired the employee. - b Sealed files: To comply with paragraph 14.01 of this condition, the Provider shall retain the records required under paragraph 14.02a of this condition by sealing them within the personnel files or by retaining them in separate files from the personnel files. - c Retain how long?
+The Provider shall retain the records and data identified in 14.02a during the entire term of their

+Agreement with COA and for at least six (6) years after termination of the employee or volunteer.

+- 15.1 Roster: The Provider shall maintain a roster of applicants, employees, and volunteers that includes, but is not limited to: - a The name of each applicant, employee, or volunteer. - b The date the applicant, employee or volunteer started to work for the provider. - c The date the criminal records check and any recheck requests were submitted to BCII. - d The date the criminal records check(s) were received. - e A determination of whether the results of the check revealed that the applicant, employee or volunteer committed a disqualifying offense(s). - 16.0 Records: The Provider, upon request, must make available to COA staff and or designee any records relating to free database reviews and BCII criminal records checks, including but not limited to personnel files and the roster.